-In what promises to be the biggest year for EVANESCENCE yet, the group also confirmed that their “Synthesis Live” tour will continue in UK & Europe, starting with two nights at the Royal Festival Hall in March 2018.
-The band will be bringing a live orchestra and electronic programming out on the road with them, which will truly deliver a transcendent experience.
+In what promises to be the biggest year for EVANESCENCE yet, the group’s“Synthesis Live” tour kicks off in the UK with two sold out nights at the Royal Festival Hall on March 30th and 31st.